Red Beard: Release

 Toho was originally slated to release Red Beard during the New Year's holiday season, but it was delayed, forcing producer Tomoyuki Tanaka to produce Ghidorah, the Three-Headed Monster, instead.
 The film was eventually given a roadshow theatrical release in Japan by Toho on April 3, 1965, and was released throughout Japan on April 24, 1965.
 The film earned ¥400 million, with ¥361.59 million in distributor rental earnings, making it was one of the highest-grossing Japanese films of 1965.
 Toho International released the film to theaters in the United States with English subtitles in January 1966, and it was reissued by Frank Lee International in December 1968.
 In 1978, the film received a theatrical release in France, and sold 200,402 tickets during its theatrical run.
 The film was screened at the 72nd Venice International Film Festival in 2015.

 In 1992, the film was released in the United States on LaserDisc by The Criterion Collection, and on VHS by Media Home Entertainment.
 The Criterion Collection released the film on DVD in the United States on July 16, 2002.
 Toho released the film on DVD in Japan on November 21, 2002 and reissued it on February 18, 2015.
+In 2003, BFI released 'Red Beard' on a Region 2 DVD, with English subtitles.
+Their copy comes in a box with extensive sleeve notes.
 In 2014, Madman Entertainment distributed the film on DVD in Region 4.

 Reception

 Critical reception

-On Rotten Tomatoes, the film has an approval rating of 73% based on 15 reviews, with an average rating of 7.50/10.
 The film has a score of 4.2/5 on Eiga.com, based on 41 reviews, with 56% of reviewers giving it a 5/5.

-The film opened to highly positive reviews in Japan, with many calling it Kurosawa's magnum opus, and winning the Best Film award by the Japanese film magazine Kinema Junpo.
-However, the film received a mixed response from Western audiences; while it was a box-office success in Japan, it failed commercially abroad.
+The film opened to highly positive reviews in Japan, with many calling it one of Kurosawa's best films, and winning the Best Film award by the Japanese film magazine Kinema Junpo.
+However, the film received a mixed response from Western audiences; while it was a box-office success in Japan, it performed poorly abroad.

-Roger Ebert gave the film four stars in a review dated December 26, 1969, writing "Akira Kurosawa's Red Beard is assembled with the complexity and depth of a good 19th–century novel, and it's a pleasure, in a time of stylishly fragmented films, to watch a director taking the time to fully develop his characters."
+Roger Ebert gave the film four stars in a review dated December 26, 1969, writing "Akira Kurosawa's Red Beard is assembled with the complexity and depth of a good 19th century novel, and it's a pleasure, in a time of stylishly fragmented films, to watch a director taking the time to fully develop his characters."
 Michael Sragow of The New Yorker wrote "This 1965 film, the last of Akira Kurosawa's collaboration with Toshiro Mifune, is often derided as a soap opera.
-But the story of a grizzled nineteenth-century doctor nicknamed Red Beard (Mifune) and his green physician (Yuzo Kayama) who learns human medical values from him — is actually a masterpiece."
+But the story of a grizzled nineteenth-century doctor nicknamed Red Beard (Mifune) and his green physician (Yuzo Kayama) who learns human medical values from him is actually a masterpiece."

-In his 2015 Movie Guide, Leonard Maltin gave the film two and a half stars, calling it an "unoriginal drama is also way overlong ."